LGBT

 You see an error in the text - select the fragment and press Ctrl + Enter

 Social issues are a trendy topic in Ukrainian literature now.
-Many books are dedicated to uncomfortable and taboo themes, such as sexual orientation, gender identity, and body knowledge.Books that show the reality of queer people in Ukraine are scandalous to some and are criticized, but they still have a large audience, and sales are brisk.
+Many books are dedicated to uncomfortable and taboo themes, such as sexual orientation, gender identity, and body knowledge.
+Books that show the reality of queer people in Ukraine are scandalous are criticized by some, but they still have a large audience and sales are brisk.

 First Ukrainian gay literature

-Shortly thereafter, gay fiction began appearing in the post-soviet community.
+Shortly thereafter, gay fiction began appearing in the post-Soviet community.
 The novel “Arboretum” by Maryna Kozlova was published in 1995.
 This was one of the first chances for Ukrainian readers to dive into a male love story written for a wide range of readers.
 For the majority of people, this was the first book fully dedicated to queer topics that was talked about in public spaces.
-“Arboretum” was translated into several languages and republished both as a stand-alone book and in several collections.
+“Arboretum” was translated into several languages and republished both as a stand-alone book and part of several collections.

 When we asked the author what made her put queer characters in her books, Babkina said: